gdmgent-1819-csse2/04-ssg-gdm-1718-owendewa/pages/MDFiles/voorbeeld_4.md

-# Using vectors in our UpdateCanvasHandler.js
+# Using vectors in our UpdateCanvasHandler method in Canvas.js

 **Creating a vector**